 YOU need nutrients to build stomach acid!

-So there is a relationship between the stomach acid and the sphincter valve.
+Remember, there IS a relationship between the stomach acid and the sphincter valve.
 If the stomach acid stays the right pH (between 1-3) the valve will stay closed nice and tight.

 If you have these make sure you fortify your body with:

 I hope this has been helpful in your day.
 A teaspoon of apple cider vinegar once or twice a day in a glass of water does wonderful things for the digestive system.
-Another is organic lemon juice is very good for this.
-The lemon juice also defends your body from making kidney stones.
+An alternative is organic lemon juice.
+It also defends your body from making kidney stones.

 I look forward to hearing from you.
 Let me know if you want further product recommendations and I will get those over to you.